-The Student Health Service assists students in maintaining good health and good health habits and encourages students to integrate these good health habits in their daily lives.
-Students are encouraged to use the Student Health Service; however, private medical care in the community is also available at the student's expense.
+The Student Health Service assists students in maintaining good health and good health habits and encourages students to integrate these good health habits in to their daily lives.
+Students are encouraged to use the Student Health Service; however, private medical care in the community is also available.
 The University assumes no responsibility for transportation or any cost related to private medical care.
-Certain immunizations are required for students majoring in allied health programs.